DIY Easter Pail From Reused Items

-It’s finally spring and with Easter less than a week away, it is time to start thinking about Easter baskets.
-There are many different ways to make a stylish Easter basket but this one in particular is super cute and can also be used in place of a gift bag to give a hostess gift.
+It’s almost Spring and with Easter not far away, it is time to start thinking about Easter baskets ideas.
+There are many different ways to make a stylish Easter basket but this DIY Easter pail is made from reused items, is super cute, and not only can it be used as a decorative Easter basket, but it can also be used in place of a gift bag or a hostess gift.
 I also like that can be used to hold flowers or loose items.
-This design is the spring version of my decorative pail.
+This design is the spring version of my DIY decorative pail.

 - Press together the top of the can with your hands to make the top into an oval shape.

 - Draw marks on opposite sides of the can, about ¼ inch from the top, where the handle will be inserted.

 - Place the can on a hard surface and hammer a nail into each of the marked areas to make a hole.

 - Spray paint the can and cork white.
 Let dry.

 - Cut a piece of the patterned and green ribbon the length to wrap around the can plus 1/2 inch for overlap.
 Attach it to the top rim of the can with craft glue.

 - Attach small pieces of ribbon to the to the center front of the can to make the flower stems.

 - With pliers, straighten the hook ends of the handle and insert the ends into the holes in the can.
 Bend the hooks back in to secure.